postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 If your issue relates to another element, navigate to your API by selecting **APIs** in the app sidebar, then select an API version from the list.
 Open the tab containing the element you want to see issues for (either **Overview**, **Test** or **Monitoring**).

-You will see a status indicating whether issues have been found during validation next to the element.
+You will see a status indicating if issues have been found during validation next to the element.
 If there are issues, view them by selecting **Issues found** > **View issues**.
-This will take you to a page on the web dashboard summarizing validation issues.
+This will take you to a page summarizing validation issues.

 ## Updating API elements

-The summary will indicate the [details of each issue](#understanding-the-issue-summary) and provide fixes that you can [automatically apply](#applying-changes-to-api-elements) to the corresponding API element.
+The issue summary indicates the [details of each issue](#understanding-the-issue-summary) and provides fixes you can [automatically apply](#applying-changes-to-api-elements) to the corresponding API element.

 ### Understanding the issue summary